abeckDev/DLRG-ExamRegistrationSystem/README.md

 ## Running the tests

-There are not tests and so far not planned.
+There are no tests and so far, none are planned.
 Feel free to file an Issue if you think it might be valuable.

 ## Deployment